 As a 32-bit DLL, the modules will have compatibility with other 32-bit Windows Operating Systems.
-Also, the modules will have compatibility as a shared object on Solaris, Linux, HP-UX, AIX, and Mac OS X Operating Systems, since item G.5 of Implementation Guidance will apply.
+Also, the modules will have compatibility as a shared object on Solaris, HP-UX, and AIX Operating Systems, since item G.5 of Implementation Guidance will apply, when such environment configuration is evaluated as EAL 2 or higher.